Eyelid Surgery (Blepharoplasty)

 Lower Eyelid Surgery

-All eyelid surgeries are performed at either Bon Secours St. Francis Hospital’s Ambulatory Surgical Center or at Henrico Doctor’s Hospital Forest Campus by Richmond Aesthetic Surgery’s board-certified plastic surgeon.
+All eyelid surgeries are performed at either Bon Secours St. Francis Hospital’s Ambulatory Surgical Center or at Henrico Doctor’s Hospital Forest Campus by one of Richmond Aesthetic Surgery’s experienced plastic surgeons.
 Blepharoplasty is considered an outpatient procedure, and patients are typically put under deep sedation or general anesthesia.
 It is not uncommon for blepharoplasties to be performed with other facial rejuvenation procedures.
 The surgery can take approximately 2 ½ hours to perform upper and lower lid blepharoplasties depending on the procedural goals you discuss during your consultation.

 To learn more about blepharoplasty, or to schedule a consultation, please contact us today.